dhanalakhmi251012/Data-Analysis--Dashboard/README.md

 ![Screenshot 2024-12-18 224638](https://github.com/user-attachments/assets/3d0f7586-72f8-4c04-bb9c-c9b2601ab404)

 ## 1.1 Card
--The total population of Russia and Ukraine was 1 Billion before the start of the War.
+*The total population of Russia and Ukraine was 1 Billion before the start of the War.
 Each country's population has been visualized  and demonstrated under country slicer.
 It can be viewed by selecting the slicer.
--Each country's population has been reduced fiercely after the war between two countries.
+*Each country's population has been reduced fiercely after the war between two countries.
 The Declined count of population was 129 Million.
 -Due to the Russia-Ukraine War people decided  to migrate to the safest country and place.
 Approximately 6M people were migrated respectively.
 -During the Russia-Ukraine war, there are 1 Million civilians were killed.
 This includes children, men and womens.
 -628K men were killed during the war  of Russia-Ukraine